cormullion/Karnak.jl/docs/src/examples.md

 ### Build a directed tree

-The next function, `build_tree()`, will build a directed graph, to find out which packages depend on Colors.jl?
-Starting at the root package, which is the package we're interested in, the loop finds all its dependencies, then finds the dependencies of all of those dependent package, and continues doing this until it reaches packages that have no dependencies - the leaves at the tip of the tree's branches.
+The next function, `build_tree()`, will build a directed graph of the dependencies on Colors.jl.
+Starting at the root package (Colors) the loop finds all its dependencies, then finds the dependencies of all of those dependent packages, and continues doing this until it reaches packages that have no dependencies.
+These are the "leaves" at the tip of the tree's branches.

 ```julia
 function build_tree(registry_path, pkg_paths, root)